MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Import_PI_WhatInfo.md

 ### Campaign name

-Each Pinterest Ads campaign name will be imported as “{Pinterest Ads campaign name} + delimiter (hyphen) + PI + {Pinterest Ads campaign ID}”.
+Each Pinterest Ads campaign name will be imported as â€œ{Pinterest Ads campaign name} + delimiter (hyphen) + PI + {Pinterest Ads campaign ID}â€.

-For example, if the original campaign name is “Subscribe and Save.
-Buy X, Get Y at 20% discount” and the campaign ID is 2345678910, then Microsoft Advertising would import the campaign name as “Subscribe and Save.
-Buy X, Get Y - PI2345678910”.
+For example, if the original campaign name is â€œSubscribe and Save.
+Buy X, Get Y at 20% discountâ€ and the campaign ID is 2345678910, then Microsoft Advertising would import the campaign name as â€œSubscribe and Save.
+Buy X, Get Y - PI2345678910â€.

 ## Ad group name

-We'll modify your Pinterest Ads ad group name to “{Pinterest Ads ad group name} + delimiter (hyphen) + PI + {Pinterest Ads ad group ID}”.
+We'll modify your Pinterest Ads ad group name to â€œ{Pinterest Ads ad group name} + delimiter (hyphen) + PI + {Pinterest Ads ad group ID}â€.

-For example, if the original ad group name is “Subscribe and Save.
-Buy X, Get Y at 20% discount” and ad group ID is 2345678910, then the imported ad group name would be saved in Microsoft Advertising as “Subscribe and Save.
-Buy X, Get Y - PI2345678910”.
+For example, if the original ad group name is â€œSubscribe and Save.
+Buy X, Get Y at 20% discountâ€ and ad group ID is 2345678910, then the imported ad group name would be saved in Microsoft Advertising as â€œSubscribe and Save.
+Buy X, Get Y - PI2345678910â€.

 ## Ads